Carlj0666/know_soft_char_build/README.md

 # The Know Soft Character Builder

 #### The Know Soft Character Builder is a Ruby based web app designed to allow users to create and modify characters for the world of Cyberpunk, created by Mike Pondsmith.
-Characters have several attributes, to tell us a little abou who the characters are that can be added and modified by the user who created them:
+Characters have several attributes, to tell us a little about who the characters are that can be added and modified by the user who created them:

 * Name
 * Hometown